 - Hana Share.

-Hana meet will be the one providing meeting and conference rooms as well as the common areas where people can organise meetings and events.
+Hana meet will be the one providing meeting and conference rooms as well as common areas where people can organize meetings and events.
 These can be rented on an hourly or daily basis.

 CBRE vs WeWork & Regus

 The competition is bound to be tough when you have competitors like WeWork, Regus, and Knotel who have over a hundred coworking spaces spread all around the world.
 While recently Knotel has been able to gain access to $60 million in funding, WeWork has just grabbed $3 Billion from Soft Bank.
 These operators are already ahead in the game and the tassel is going to be a hard one, but with the new model of partnership, CEO Andrew hopes to go beyond them within a short time span.
 He plans to expand at least 15 to 20% of the working market in a single year.